Tinkerforge/doc/en/source/Hardware/Bricklets/Air_Quality.rst

 Features
 --------

-* Measures air quality (IAQ index), humidity, air pressure and temperature
+* Measures IAQ (indoor air quality) index, air pressure, humidity and temperature
 * IAQ index and humidity values are temperature compensated
 * Configurable temperature compensation for use cases in enclosures